BeatrizGalindo/web-crawler/README.md

 ## DEPLOYMENT TO GITHUB ACTIONS AND RENDER.COM

 The project is integrated with `GitHub Actions` for continuous integration (CI), ensuring code quality and automated testing.
-The CI pipeline includes:
+The CI pipeline includes: build, tests and deploy.
 With this setup, every change to the codebase triggers an automated pipeline that tests and deploys the app to `Render`, allowing users to see the crawler in action via the web interface.